Experienced Disability Attorneys Serving The State Of Massachusetts

 - Behavioral health benefits.
 Not all injuries are physical, and some long-term disability policies will offer benefits for a diagnosed mental health condition.
 Examples include post-traumatic stress disorder or depression.
 These benefits are typically limited to 12-24 months.
 However, much behavioral health and associated cognitive conditions have underlying or associated physical causes.
 If your benefits were wrongfully denied or cut off because your behavioral health period has expired, contact the disability attorneys.
 We offer free policy analysis and case consultations that may help you claim benefits for your physical as well as mental condition.

 Again, the nature, availability, and extent of these benefits will differ depending on the terms and limitations of your specific long-term disability insurance policy.
-Our experienced, award-winning disability insurance attorneys will conduct free policy analysis and claim consultation to determine whether you are entitled to benefits.
+Our experienced, award-winning Massachusetts Insurance bad faith lawyer will conduct free policy analysis and claim consultation to determine whether you are entitled to benefits.
 Whether it’s an individual disability policy or an employer-sponsored group plan, the top-rated, seasoned Massachusetts disability lawyers at DarrasLaw know how to maximize your disability benefits.

 Long-Term Disability Bulk Payouts